 These days it seems like we throw away promises like dirty tissues.
 A promise is only as good as the next greener pasture that appears on the horizon.

-Promises aren’t a “yeah” or “okay”; they’re commitment to something or someone.
+Promises aren’t a “yeah” or “okay”; they’re a commitment to something or someone.
 They’re an oath to stick with it through good times and bad.
 A pact to put in some work so that you can reap the benefits of your vow.
-No new fancy pasture will ever give you the same satisfaction or inner joy than the one you that you have loved and cared for and flourishes because of your care.
+No new fancy pasture will ever give you the same satisfaction or inner joy than the one that you have loved and cared for and flourishes because of your care.

 Marriage is supposed to be our most sacred of promises.
 However, approximately just over 40% of marriages will end in divorce in Canada.
-Many people these days are choosing to try and circumvent these statistics by not even getting married but just living together in long-term common law relationships.
+Many people these days are choosing to try and circumvent these statistics by not even getting married but just living together in long-term common-law relationships.

 Of course, one opinion about the state of common law relationships is that they are just a way of receiving the advantages of marriage and a family without the commitment, promise and work required for a “better or worse” commitment.
-Similar perhaps to leaving the back door open just in case.
+Something similar perhaps to leaving the back door open just in case.